National Recognition for Pediatric Brain Cancer: HRes69 TEXT

 IT’S TIME THIS CHANGED FOR PEDIATRIC, AND FOR TERMINAL DISEASE.

-Twenty-One states including Pennsylvania, California, Maryland, Virginia, Arizona, Minnesota have DIPG Awareness Day May 17 2017 because of a nationwide movement for DIPG and childhood cancer awareness, indicating a national desire for the Resolution.
+Thirty-one states in 2018, and 21 states in 2017 had proclamations for DIPG Awareness Day because of a nationwide movement for DIPG and childhood cancer awareness, indicating a national desire for the Resolution; above is Pennsylvania’s contribution.

 PRIORITIZE PEDIATRIC AND HIGH-RISK DISEASE FOR RESEARCH FUNDING